ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 * After finishing uploading, there will be a red dot showing on the `Untagged` button on left side to be a notificaiton.

-* It isn't necessary to tag all untagged images to proceed the next step for model training, but a training process can't be started without enough training data.
+* It is not necessary to tag all untagged images to proceed the next step for model training, but a training process can't be started without enough training data.

 <p align="center">
   <img width="600" src="image\3.png">